Nokkum/Discordbot/README.md

 - `on_member_remove` - Goodbye message handling
 - `on_command_error` - Error handling for text commands
 - `on_app_command_error` - Error handling for slash commands

+**Current State:**
+- Fully functional with all features operational.
+Running version 2.0.

 ## Version History